-For more than 50 years, the J. Armand Bombardier Foundation has been involved in helping communities through its philanthropic, educational and cultural actions.
+For more than 50 years, the Fondation J. Armand Bombardier has been involved in helping communities through its philanthropic, educational and cultural actions.
 Its history is constantly evolving, in the image of the man whose name it bears.

 After Joseph-Armand Bombardier’s death in 1964, Yvonne L. Bombardier establishes one of the first Francophone family foundations in Québec.
 Along with her daughters Janine, Claire and Huguette, the famous inventor’s wife continues his work with the charities he had supported throughout his lifetime.